“I’ve never gotten one lead from my website.”

 That’s what one technology business owner said to me as we worked on his content.

 Almost all his business came from word of mouth.
 He wanted a website to be more than a digital placeholder.
-He wants leads – prospects and future customers.
+He needs leads – prospects and future customers.

 He’s not alone.